 This did not improve my delicate state in any way.
 Peter was going to be discharged soon after the 5th May.
 Six weeks.
 Tick tock tick tock.
 I knew that a break in provision could set Peter back and I was really scared that, if he went back into his crisis state, his chances of a decent recovery would be slim.

 For the record, a ‘thorough placement search’, or help of any kind, other than variants on ‘use the internet’, never happened.
 Finding a school depended largely on tenacity (and even I was running out of this), luck and requests for suggestions placed on social media.

 By now I was in a state of permanent fear.
 It had occurred to me that he would be in school for 6 hours per day – but in care for 18.
 I had obviously failed at managing to secure appropriate support for the school bit in the past and I had no idea what ‘good care’ necessitated for Peter.
 His needs had altered dramatically and were still changing.
-What does good care look like in a residential school for children with High Functioning ASD?
+What does good care look like in a residential school for bright, vulnerable autistic children?
 How was I supposed to find something when I didn’t know what it looked like?

 I felt utterly frantic.
 Peter’s home visit at Easter had demonstrated very clearly that he wouldn’t manage at home just yet.
 At one point, during one of his many dissociated states that week, Lily shouted at him through tears of despair “You’re worse than ever”.
 In three weeks his discharge meeting was planned.
 Peter couldn’t cope, Lily couldn’t cope.
 No assessments were planned.
 No school had been found.
 There were no plans to actually resolve any of these issues.